 Avoiding high premiums often means participating in home insurance discounts.
 You want your insurance company to reward you for any risk management steps you take.
 For example, if you install safety devices or winterize your pipes, some companies will offer a discount on your premium.

-An agent can help you find great deals and discounts on your coverage—while improving the safety of your home!
+Working with a licensed insurance agent, like one of our insurance advisors, can help you find great deals and discounts on your coverage—while improving the safety of your home!

 If you have multiple insurance policies from multiple providers, consider comparing quotes for bundled home and auto.

 Your insurer should be trustworthy and financially stable.
 You want to feel secure that the money you’re investing with premiums will be returned if you have a claim.
 If your insurance provider doesn’t have money in the bank, you could be left in the dark if something were to happen.

 If you don’t feel comfortable with your insurance company, it’s time to switch.

 Check out A.M.
 Best Company to see ratings of insurer financial stability.
 At InsuraMatch, we're proud to partner with over 30 carriers in excellent standing.

 If you experience a significant life event, you may have different insurance needs.
 Life events may include:

 - Moving homes